lincore81/udct2-landing-page/README.md

 2. Reduce the array to the pair with the smallest non-negative `number`.
 3. The associated `Element` is probably 'currently viewed'.

+**Update:** I ended up choosing the element that occupies the most screen space *as 'currently viewed'.

 ### How to smoothly scroll to a section?
 `section.scrollIntoView({behavior: 'smooth'})` 👍